 Best line: “What quote are you going with? / LOVE IS PATIENT, LOVE IS KIND!!”

 Though he isn’t the show’s best singer, it’s hard to rank any of Pete Gardner’s tunes too low, simply because of his infectious enthusiasm.
-Like “Gettin’ Bi,” this semen-centric riff on Meghan Trainor’s “Me Too” gives Darryl an irritated co-worker as a foil (in this case, the disgusted Mrs. Hernandez), but even that can’t dampen the good times.
-Also, its commitment to Tom Hanks–related sperm puns is truly commendable.
+Like “Gettin’ Bi,” this semen-centric riff on Meghan Trainor’s “Me Too” gives Darryl an irritated co-worker as a foil (in this case, a disgusted Mrs. Hernandez), but even that can’t dampen the fun.
+Also, this song’s commitment to Tom Hanks–related sperm puns is remarkable.

 Best line: “I’m not a Cast Away when I blast away / That thing I do is inseminate you!”